 Everyone who we serve this french toast casserole to absolutely loves it!
 I hope you will too.Having guests for brunch?
 Try this super simple overnight baked french toast!
 Click To Tweet

 Please note this post contains affiliate links.
 If you make a purchase, I will receive a small commission at no extra charge to you.
 If you’d like more information, please see my Disclaimer.
-Thank you for your support!
+Thank you

 What you Need to Make Super Simple Overnight Baked French Toast